Other / mixed grade configuration · Orlando, FL

 How many students attend Jones High?

 Jones High has 1,653 students enrolled.
-It is a other school in ORLANDO, FL.
+It is a public school in Orlando, FL.

 What is the student-teacher ratio at Jones High?